Projects that Meet Client Expectations & Make a Profit

 Who We Are

-We have been training consultants and their firms in project management for over 20 years.
-We teach a consulting project management methodology that starts during the sale and scope definition effort with the client and continues through requirements planning, estimating, budgeting, assigning work, tracking, change orders and reporting.
+We have been managing client project and teaching others to do it for over 20 years.
+We teach a client project management methodology that starts during the sale and scope definition effort with the client and continues through requirements planning, estimating, budgeting, assigning work, tracking, change orders and reporting.
 We know how to manage client projects so they are profitable and yield satisfied clients.

 Dick Billows PMP